shadan-pk/FivePointOne/README.md

 - Implemented multicast UDP broadcasting for speaker presence announcements.
 - Main device now listens for speaker broadcasts and lists available speakers dynamically.
 - UI updated to reflect real-time discovery of speaker devices.
-- Core logic for assigning speaker roles (front left, rear right, etc.) is in progress.
+- Created Screen for each speaker conencted in main device
-- Work underway to optimize audio streaming for minimal latency.
-- More features and bug fixes coming soon!
+- Implementated ping and test sound methods

 ---